Pumpkin Spice Donuts

 - 1/2 teaspoons salt

-In a large bowl, combine the wet ingredients – pumpkin, canola oil, egg, egg yolk, sour cream, milk, and vanilla.
+- In a large bowl, combine the wet ingredients – pumpkin, melted butter, egg, milk, and vanilla.

-In another bowl, combine the dry ingredients - flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
+- To the bowl, add the flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
+Stir until just combined.

-For the topping: Melt butter in small dish.
+- For the topping: Melt butter in small dish.
 Combine cinnamon and sugar in another dish.
-Place each donut in butter, rotating it to both sides.
-Then dip in cinnamon and sugar, and place back on cooling racks.
+Place each donut in butter and get one side wet.
+Then dip that side in cinnamon and sugar, and place back on cooling racks.